Orbsynated/discord-telegram-forwarder/README.md

 1. Implement forwarding messages to multiple telegram bots.
 2. Implement forwarding messages from multiple discord users/bots.
 3. Implement sending private messages from telegram to discord.
+4. Save telegram subscriptions locally.
+5. Implement selection of which modules to log